ByteHouse Command Line Interface (CLI)

 With stdin

-Users can also allow bytehouse-cli to take in input from stdin
+Users can also allow bytehouse-cli to take input from stdin

 .